JohnsProject/Joo/README.md

 Well, you know, i'm lazy and don't exactly know how to explain things, specialy since i've never created a programming language before and there's so much to explain, so take a look at the test code at `src/test/resources` as well as the compiler and virtual machine code.
 It will help you get a better understanding of the language and how the magic happens.

-## The joo byte code language
+## The Joo byte code language

 The joo byte code language uses single characters/bytes in the range `0 - 127` to represent the compiled code executed by the virtual machine.
-It's kinda difficult to explain, take a look at the compiler test code get a better understanding.

 ```
 * 0 - 0		end of file